Juhoedvard/SimpleGymTracker/README.md

 Project is deployed at: https://simple-gym-tracker.vercel.app/ I created a test user you can use to sign in.
-Username/Email: sgttestaaja@gmail.com, password sgttestaaja Test user has premade workouts created to so you can test the site.
+Username/Email: sgttestaaja@gmail.com, password: sgttestaaja Test user has premade workouts created to so you can test the site.